-Best Portable Electric Tower Fan – Top 5 Coolest Review for Feb.
-2017
+Best Portable Electric Tower Fan Review – Top 5 Coolest List for March, 2023 with Buying Guide

 Air conditioning has become so prevalent in homes and businesses that fans aren’t as ubiquitous as they used to be.
 Most people with A/C still own at least a fan or two but only use them on occasion; society has become so acclimated to air conditioning that when temperatures rise, the automatic reaction is to close the windows and hit the button.